bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 }
 ```

-For me type safety given by proper TypeScript definitions made Redux great again.
+For me the type safety given by proper TypeScript definitions made Redux great again.
 How about you?